ArcadeMachinist/SteamVR_VirtualPuck_UE/README.md

 ## Overview

 ArcadeCabVR exposes a motion platform's physical pitch and roll as a standard SteamVR generic tracker.
 Games see it as a hardware tracking device — no special integration needed beyond reading a tracker pose.
-The motion platform's motion controller reads shaft angles from rotary encoders on the driveshafts and streams them over UDP.
+The motion platform's motion controller receives calculated pitch/roll from MotionCommander, that reads shaft angles from rotary encoders on the driveshafts and streams them over UDP multicast to this driver.

-This project was created specifically for ASHLAND Technologies X5 simulator, more widely known as Dave & Busters 4 seater VR ride platform.
+This project was created specifically for ASHLAND Technologies X5 simulator, more widely known as Dave & Busters 4 seater VR ride platform, to enable development of new custom VR rides, untethered from D&B.

 The project has two components: